Collins Nzovu

 Collins Nzovu is a Zambian politician.
-He is the current Minister of Water Development and Sanitation of Zambia and the current member of parliament for Nangoma.
+He is the current Minister of Water Development and Sanitation in Zambia and the current member of parliament for Nangoma.
 He is a member of the United Party for National Development (UPND).

+Political Career

+Collins Nzovu stood as the UPND candidate for MP in Nangoma constituency at the 2021 general election on 12 August 2021 and he was elected.
+The following month, President Hakainde Hichilema appointed him as the Minister of Green Economy and Environment in the initial cabinet.
+On 13 June 2024, he was appointed as the Minister of Water Development and Sanitation, thereby exchanging ministries with Mike Mposha.